nodexpertsdev/RnD/Issue_Working_Guide.md

 ## Label
 While working on an issue, add appropriate labels on that issue.
-Ex: *If you are working on issue branch add the label in Progress.*
+Ex: *If you are working on issue, add the label in Progress.*
-    *If the PR of issue is merged than add the label Done*
+    *If the PR of issue is merged then remove the label in Progress*

 ## Description
 If you are creating a new issue, then add proper description to it.
 This is essential if someone else decides to work on issue created by you.